 See also our Career Guide for Harvey Mudd and Career Guide for CMC which includes books and resources for the most popular majors at these schools.

 Caveat!
 Here, and for all subject areas, our career books can sometimes be out-of-date.
-To find current and even more books on a subject, search Link+ for books around So Cal and the Southwest.
-If you find a book you like from Link+ request it with your name and 10-Digit ID#.
-Books from Link+ arrive in about two days and are available for pick-up at Honnold Library.
+To find current and even more books on a subject, search WorldCat for books around So Cal and the Southwest.
+If you find a book you like from WorldCat request it through Resource Sharing with your name and 10-Digit ID#.

 Call Number: E-BOOK

 For some, a job is just a way to pay the bills.
 For others - those whose careers fit their passions and personalities - it is a source of great satisfaction and success.
 Career Match is designed to help people discover their ideal work.
 Using the author's revealing ten-minute self-assessment, the book helps readers determine their personality style, then walks them through the range of career choices best for them.
 This indispensable guide will enable anyone to: * identify the type of work that will inspire and exhilarate them * recognize the type of boss and work environment they need to thrive * confirm the rightness of the path they are on - or help them find a better one * speed up their job search The book includes in-depth chapters for each personality type, detailed explanations of career options, and inspiring real-life stories of people who have found fulfillment in work that suits their personality.
 This invaluable resource will help anyone in need of direction match who they are with what they should do - for a lifetime of gratifying work and greater success.